About Patient Activation in NHS England’s Self-care programme

 - Will we need to report on our use of licences to NHS England?

-Yes, organisations will need to sign an Affiliate Agreement and a Memorandum of Understanding (MoU) with NHS England.
+Yes, organisations have signed an Affiliate Agreement and a Memorandum of Understanding (MoU) with NHS England.

 NHS England is providing some delivery support alongside PAM licences to the successful organisations/local health economies.

-You will have the opportunity to attend regional/thematic learning sets.
-You will also benefit from the experiences of the current learning set, who have been using PAM over the last two years in their local areas.
+The organisations have the opportunity to attend regional/thematic Learning Sets.
+They are also benefitting from the experiences of the current Learning Set, who have been using PAM over the last two years in their local areas.

-However, you will need to plan and implement your interventions that tailor services to empower people to manage their own health.
+However, these organisations will plan and implement their own interventions in order to tailor services to empower people to manage their own health.
 These include training for health care professionals to develop their skills to support patient activation.
-No direct programme or project financial support will be given to put these interventions in place.
+No direct programme or project financial support is being given to put these interventions in place.

 The licences are valid up to April 2021 in the current agreement.